kijiproject/kiji/kiji-express/README.md

 The `express` tool can also run arbitrary jars, with KijiExpress and its dependencies on the classpath, with the command:

-    express jar /path/to/your/jarfile.jar name.of.main.class <any arguments to your main class>
+    express.py jar /path/to/your/jarfile.jar name.of.main.class <any arguments to your main class>

 This requires you to have a Java or Scala main class.